biostar-dev/g-sdk/docs/_apis/tenant.md

 You can create tenant certificates using the command line options of the master gateway as described in [Create certificates]({{'/master/install/' | relative_url}}#create-certificates).
 You can also create and manage them using the following APIs.

+In some cases, you have to disable issued certificates.
+The tenant with a blacklisted certificate will not be able to connect to the master gateway.

 ### CreateCertificate

 Create a tenant certificate.
 The client application should use the tenant certificate to [login]({{'/api/login/' | relative_url}}#login) to the master gateway.